 Public Records Request Policy:

-Requests to the Governor's Finance Office, or its Divisions, can be made verbally or in writing.
+Requests to the Governor's Finance Office, or its Divisions, must be made in writing.

-Nevada regulations (NAC 239.863) provide for the form below to be completed as an option when submitting requests to inspect, copy or receive a copy of public records; please keep in mind written requests allow staff to more effectively track and monitor a request.
-However, request for records that are not readily available or require extraordinary use of personnel or technological resources must be made in writing using the Public Records Request form below:
+Nevada regulations (NAC 239.863) provide for the form below to be completed when submitting requests to inspect, copy or receive a copy of public records.
+Written requests allow staff to more effectively track and monitor a request.

 Written requests may be sent by US Mail or email to the designated public records officer, or to the Governor’s Finance Office, Budget Division, Attn: Public Records Officer, or to firstname.lastname@example.org